10x-Engineers/clang-builtin-tutorial/README.md

 - `Softfail` is a field that the disassembler can use to provide a way for instructions to not match without killing the whole decode process.
 - `rs2` is source register 2, it is fixed here because our `factorial` instruction requires only one source register.
 - `rs1` is source register 1.
-- `rd` is destination register.
+- `rd` is the destination register.
-- `hasSideEffects` does instruction have side effects that are not captured by any operands of the instruction or other flags.
+- `hasSideEffects` indicates that the instruction has side effects that are not captured by any operands of the instruction or other flags.
-- `mayLoad` and `mayStore` tells whether instruction reads or writes to memory, respectively.
+- `mayLoad` and `mayStore` tell whether instruction reads or writes to memory, respectively.
-- `OutOperandList` is a dag which references the destination register.
+- `OutOperandList` is a dag that references the destination register.
-- `InOperandList` is a dag which references the source registers.
+- `InOperandList` is a dag that references the source registers.
-- You can find the definiton of `Instruction`, `ins` and `outs` in `llvm/include/llvm/Target/Target.td`
+- You can find the definition of `Instruction`, `ins` and `outs` in `llvm/include/llvm/Target/Target.td`
 - Next, add the pattern to match in the same file:
 ```
 def : Pat<(int_riscv_factorial GPR:$rs1), (FACTORIAL GPR:$rs1)>;